-

 A durable, silver stainless steel skillet with even heat distribution and an ergonomic handle.

-Pros: easy to clean, quality, beautiful
+Pros: easy to clean, quality, durable

 -